-The Associate Degree Nursing program is designed to prepare students to practice as a professional registered nurse in a variety of settings.
-The program is designed as a four-semester program of academic progression culminating in the ability to sit for the NCLEX-RN exam as a new nurse.
-It is a competitive program that requires an entrance exam and a core curriculum designed to provide foundational knowledge prior to a progressive, student-centered nursing curriculum in a learner based environment.
-A variety of teaching techniques including simulation and web enhancements as well as multiple clinical sites are used to develop the nursing student's skill level in a rapidly changing health care environment.
+The PN programs' design is to prepare students to practice as a professional practical nurse in a variety of settings.
+The program is designed as a three-semester program of study, culminating in the ability to sit for the NCLEX-PN exam.
+The PN program is a competitive program that requires an entrance exam and a core curriculum designed to provide foundational knowledge before progressing.
+The program has a student-centered nursing curriculum in a learner-based environment.
+A variety of teaching techniques, as well as multiple clinical sites, develop the nursing student's skill level in a rapidly changing health care environment.